tiangolo/uwsgi-nginx-docker/README.md

 This image has a default sample "Hello World" app in the container's `/app` directory using the example in the [uWSGI documentation](http://uwsgi-docs.readthedocs.org/en/latest/WSGIquickstart.html).

-You probably want to override it or delete it for your application.
+You probably want to override it or delete it in your project.

 It is there in case you run this image by itself and not as a base image for your own `Dockerfile`, so that you get a sample app without errors.